ProximaNova/Booru-mass-editor/README.md

 ## Future updates:
 For newer versions of Gelbooru:
 * Get the form to display automatically instead of having to click "Edit" to unhide it
-* Autotag on page load for missing tag implications (see: http://danbooru.donmai.us/tag_implications)
 * Other stuff: this script is not finished
 * Regular expression replacements and removals at `&id=`